 Document Relevance to Road Safety Action Plan E-Mobility Strategy (2020) The strategy recognizes that safety is a major barrier to e-bike adoption - including an individual's safety and the safety concerns of other active transportation users.
 Recommendations include e-bike education programs and speed reductions on residential streets to support the transition to active transportation and e-bikes.
-The strategy addresses other kinds of electric mobility devices, including e-scooters, and the need to develop policies and infrastructure to support these options.
-Speed Limit Establishment Policy (2022) This policy sets guidelines for establishing appropriate speed limits on all streets in Saanich.
+Speed Limit Establishment Policy (2022) This policy sets guidelines for establishing appropriate speed limits on all streets Saanich.
 Managing motor vehicle speeds is an important way to reduce the number and severity of crashes.
 This policy is intended to help Saanich to achieve its goal of zero traffic fatalities and serious injuries.
 Streets and Traffic Bylaw (2002) The Road Safety Action Plan will consider updates to the Bylaw to ensure alignment with the Plan.
 Through this review, the Bylaw will better reflect how road users of various modes should act in the District, the requirements for vehicles, infrastructure, parking and speed limits, and the resulting penalties for infractions.
 Uptown-Douglas Plan (2022) The Uptown-Douglas (UD) Plan provides a 30-year vision for the centre that "puts people first".
-This direction looks to develop safe, people-friendly connections by establishing sidewalks on both sides of all streets, requiring a boulevard space to physically separate sidewalks from the roadway, and ensuring transportation infrastructure design addresses accessibility needs.
+This direction looks to develop safe, people- friendly connections by establishing sidewalks on both sides of all streets, requiring a boulevard space to physically separate sidewalks from the roadway, and ensuring transportation infrastructure design addresses accessibility needs.

-Document Relevance to Road Safety Action Plan Local Area Plans (LAPs) (various) Cordova Bay Local Area Plan (2021) The recently adopted Cordova Bay LAP identifies existing challenges related to connectivity and topography.
+Document Relevance to Road Safety Action Plan Cordova Bay Local Area Plan (2021) Cordova Bay's recently adopted Local Area Plan (LAP) has identified existing challenges related to connectivity and topography.
 Key improvements for this community look to create safe and convenient pedestrian crossings, calm traffic, and incorporate sidewalks on both sides of the street.
-Cadboro Bay Local Area Plan (Draft) The draft Cadboro Bay LAP looks to diversify transportation options and create safe links that are welcoming to pedestrians and cyclists.
+Cadboro Bay Local Area Plan (draft) The draft LAP looks to diversify transportation options and create safe links that are welcoming to pedestrians and cyclists.
 Sinclair Road is a priority route for safe walking and cycling infrastructure.
-Other LAPs A number of other LAPs have previously been developed in addition to those identified above that include strategies and policies relating to multi-modal transportation and road safety.
-Blenkinsop Local Area Plan (1989) Carey Local Area Plan (1999) Gordon Head Local Area Plan (1997) North Quadra Local Area Plan (2003) Quadra Local Area Plan (2001) Royal Oak Local Area Plan (2001) Royal Oak Local Area Plan (2001) Saanich Core Local Area Plan (1999) Shelbourne Local Area Plan (1998) Tillicum Local Area Plan (2021)